logan-gosch/COMS227/README.md

-# Java227
+# COMS 227
-An archive of Java227 work
+An archive of COMS 227 work
+* Homework
+* Labs
+* Miniassignments